Hyperfoil/Horreum/docs/site/content/en/docs/Tutorials/grafana/index.md

 > curl --query-param "filter=\"$.count ? (@ > 10 && @ < 20)\"" <horreum>:/api/test/{id}/labelValues

-We set the `filter` parameter by editing the Query for the grafana panel but it will depend .
+We set the `filter` parameter by editing the Query for the grafana panel.

 {{% imgproc json_api_panel_filter Fit "865x331" %}}
 Define filter for query